jonpea/toolbox-v2/README.md

 | `+structs`    | Efficient manipulation of tabular data            |
 | `+sx`         | Utilities relating to array singleton-expansion   |

+## Scene representation

+See documentation for Face-Vertex Tools.

 ## Antenna patterns

-Within the ray-tracing system, propagation gains are evaluated on directions specified in global cartesian coordinates.
+Within the ray-tracing system, propagation gains are evaluated on directions specified in global Cartesian coordinates.
 Any subsequent transformations are left to the client, who is able to exploit symmetries in the gain pattern and thereby eliminate the overhead that would be imposed by the system if directions were provided in a particular local coordinate frame.

 ## Reflection points